ForNeVeR/PascalABC.NET.SDK/README.md

 Development
 -----------

-To run the unit testing suite, first publish the development packages using this shell command ([PowerShell][powershell] is required):
+Before opening the solution or running the unit testing suite, first publish the development packages using this shell command ([PowerShell][powershell] is required):

 ```console
 $ pwsh ./scripts/build-packages.ps1